EXPLAINER-Which international banks are exposed to Russia? | Business

 UniCredit said last week its Russian franchise accounted for only around 3% of group revenues and provisions covered 84% of its non-performing exposures.
 INTESA SANPAOLO

 Italy's biggest bank has financed major investment projects in Russia, such as the Blue Stream gas pipeline and the sale of a stake in oil producer Rosneft.
+It handles more than half of all commercial transactions between Italy and Russia.
 Intesa's loan exposure to Russia was 5.57 billion euros at the end of 2021 https://group.intesasanpaolo.com/content/dam/portalgroup/repository-documenti/investor-relations/presentazioni-it/2022/Presentazione_FY21_IT.pdf, or 1.1% of the total.

 Its subsidiaries in Russia and Ukraine have assets, respectively, of 1 billion euros and 300 million euros, which together represent just 0.1% of the group's total assets.
-Intesa, Italy's biggest bank, handles more than half of all commercial transactions between the two countries.
+ING

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)